LucasVmigotto/coursera-machine-learning/README.md

-# template-datascience
+# coursera-machine-learning

-Template for Data Science, Machine Learning and Deep Learning projects
+Repository for projects of DeepLearning.AI Machine Learning Specialization in Coursera

 ## Summary